Top WordPress Plugins for 2019

 1. Yoast SEO WordPress Plugin

-It’s essential to have an SEO plugin for your WordPress website and Yoast have been the best for a long time.
+It’s essential to have an SEO plugin for your WordPress website and Yoast has been one of the best for a long time.
 SEO plugins help to improve your search position and rankings within Google and other search engines.
 See my other post Local SEO Checklist & Get Better Rankings for more about SEO.

 Yoast SEO provides lots of useful features like being able to format your page titles, add page descriptions, add breadcrumbs, edit sitemaps and WordPress admin files along with social media options.
 There’s tons of other features and too many to list in a short review.